 Suzanne Zantop serves as the Gifts Processor and Administrative Assistant at the Maryland Center for the Arts.
 She has been a small business owner and worked in the performing arts in Harford County for over 30 years.
 She was Artistic Director of the Harford Dance Theatre, Chair of the School Concerts Committee, and an actor in and director of numerous theatrical productions in the Baltimore area.

-In Dancing for the Arts 2015, Suzanne raised funds for the Maryland Center for the Arts on behalf of the Deer Creek Chorale, with whom she sings in the Chamber Choir and serves as Treasurer.
+In Dancing for the Arts 2015, Suzanne raised funds for the Maryland Center for the Arts on behalf of the Deer Creek Chorale, with whom she sings in the Chamber Choir.
 In her spare time, she writes a blog (www.mygreekchorus.com), studies ballroom dance, and travels.